Conservation and restoration of film: Storage control

 Three layers of protection are recommended for the storage of film base photographic materials.
 Negatives and positives should be placed in sleeves or envelopes, which are then placed in a box or drawer, and these boxes or drawers on shelves or in a cabinet.
 Motion picture film and microfilm should be stored in unsealed containers in cabinets or on shelves.
 Labels such as acid-free, lignin-free, or buffered do not guarantee that a material is safe to use with photographic materials.
 Chemically inert papers may be harmful to the photographic image; the only way to be certain of the stability of the paper is to purchase materials that have passed the Photographic Activity Test (PAT).
 There are also considerations to be made regarding paper or plastic enclosures.
 Factors such as use, handling, and cost should be considered when selecting archival storage materials.
 There are several resources provided in the external links section below that can assist with the selection of proper storage materials for photographic materials.

-Film materials should be stored in interior rooms away from exterior walls and places that do not have extreme temperature fluctuations.
+Film materials should be stored in interior rooms away from exterior walls and places with extreme temperature fluctuations.
 Furthermore, film materials should not be stored near sources of heat (sunlight, radiators, heaters), water (bathrooms, sprinklers), or near chemical or exhaust fumes.
 Storage environments should be regularly monitored to check temperature and humidity controls, HVAC systems, and pest-free.
 Quantities of nitrate film in excess of 25 pounds are subject to storage and handling standards prescribed by the National Fire Protection Association (NFPA).

 Seriously deteriorated negatives of any type should be isolated from those in good condition.